Études (Debussy): Performance

-The humor present in the Études — "this spirit of ironic plagiarism", in Vladimir Jankélévitch's words — indeed reflects "the good humor of mutual parody among French musicians: Debussy parodying “Monsieur Czerny”, Séverac parodying Daquin, Charles Bordes, Albéniz, and Emmanuel Chabrier, Chabrier parodying the bombast of tetraological rodomontades, Satie parodying everyone, Saint-Saëns himself, in The Carnival of the Animals, imitating Offenbach, Berlioz... and Saint-Saëns, and finally Ravel, who so often speaks the language of Domenico Scarlatti — they all place the romantic concern for their originality secondary to the concern for their feints".
+The humor present in the Études – "this spirit of ironic plagiarism", in Vladimir Jankélévitch's words – indeed reflects "the good humor of mutual parody among French musicians: Debussy parodying Carl Czerny, Séverac parodying Daquin, Charles Bordes, Albéniz, and Emmanuel Chabrier, Chabrier parodying the bombast of tetraological rodomontades, Satie parodying everyone, Saint-Saëns himself, in The Carnival of the Animals, imitating Offenbach, Berlioz... and Saint-Saëns, and finally Ravel, who so often speaks the language of Domenico Scarlatti – they all place the romantic concern for their originality secondary to the concern for their feints".

 Christian Goubault directly links the challenges of performance to the innovations introduced by the composer:

 These Études organize space and time with changes in registers and tempos, establish an inventory of differentiations in pianistic touch, note and chord attacks (from caresses and the imperceptible to percussion and stridency), dynamics, reliefs, and volumes (thickness and depth), colors, spectra, and sonic layers, and resonance effects (from blended/chained to frictions and note clashes).
 One must keep these elements in mind and possess exceptional sensitivity when approaching these compositions, where sound is truly scrutinized in all its aspects.

 At the end of the 20th century, the pianist Philippe Cassard considers the Études as "the absolute piano".
 According to him, "Debussy rediscovers a second freshness to accomplish this comprehensive survey of the piano's possibilities.
 After the second book of the Préludes, where a subtle dissolution undermines the meter, erodes the tempo, and stretches the breath, the composer rebuilds with his two books of Études a framed, angular universe.".
 Thus, the "sonic material" of this final collection, "naturally rich and inspiring, constantly stimulates the imagination, sparks discoveries, excites the senses, and gives unparalleled relief and a palette of colors to the works of a large part of our repertoire".

 Aldo Ciccolini places the Études in the great pianistic tradition established by Mozart and Chopin, specifying that "what is added above or below the note (its intensity, weight, articulation) is as important as the note itself.
 Scrutinizing it on paper, constantly probing it at the keyboard, this music is highly demanding.
 It trains the ear to act as a sonic microscope, revealing the infinitely small nuances of color and harmonic subtleties": "Playing Chopin does not necessarily help one better perform Debussy.
 However, working on Debussy allows one to discern more finesse in Chopin's music."